evmcnb/quartz/content/Breast lumps.md

 - Respond to female hormones - therefore regress after menopause
 - Painless, smooth, round, well circumscribed, firm, mobile, up to 3 cm diameter

-Fibroadenomas are not cancerous and are **not usually associated with an increased risk of  breast cancer**.
-However complex fibroadenomas and a positive family history of breast cancer may indicate a higher risk.
+[[Snippets/Fibroadenomas|Fibroadenomas]] are not cancerous and are **not usually associated with an increased risk of  breast cancer**.
+However complex [[Snippets/Fibroadenomas|Fibroadenomas]] and a positive family history of breast cancer may indicate a higher risk.

 ## Fibrocystic changes